 The location of a parameter within a nonvariable telemetry source packet shall be fixed and derivable from an implicit knowledge of the packet structure.

-The telemetry data at a given position in a telemetry packet shall either correspond to a given physical address onboard or to a given logical address, i.e. a mixture shall not be used.

-Physical means that it corresponds to a physical unit onboard, whether or not that unit is being used as prime.
-Logical means that the telemetry corresponds to the prime unit, which can be either one of two different physical units.

-If the same telemetry parameter appears more than once in the same housekeeping telemetry source packet, then the parameter shall be sampled regularly in time.
+If a parameter is super-commutated in a telemetry source packet, then the parameter shall be sampled regularly in time.

+A super‐commutated parameter is one that appears more than once in a packet.

 The design of housekeeping telemetry source packets shall not use subcommutation.

 A subcommutated parameter is one that does not appear (at a given location) in each a packet, but only in every nth packet.

-The capability shall be provided for the ground segment to define (and redefine) the packet contents for housekeeping telemetry source packets.

-The capability shall be provided to request that housekeeping telemetry source packets are only sent to ground segment if there has been a change in value of specified contained parameters by more than a specified threshold.

-Within a given virtual channel, telemetry packets originating from the same APID shall always be delivered to the ground segment in the same sequence as they are generated onboard.
+Within a given virtual channel, engineering telemetry packets originating from the same APID shall always be delivered to the ground segment in the same sequence as they are generated onboard.

 This does not apply across separate retrievals from onboard storage, where the original chronological order is not always retained.